 Time Activity Responsible Party Before [STDI1 - 9 minutes] Submit the most recent self-scheduled nominations, bids and offers for all relevant hours of the HAP run Trading Participants Before [STDI1 - 7 minutes] Provide updates on the following, if any: 1.
 Outage Schedules 2.
-Contingency List 3.
-Over-riding Constraints 4.
-Reserve Requirements 5.
-Real-time data System Operator Before [STDI1 - 7 minutes] Submit load forecast for the covered period Market Operator [STDI1 - 7 minutes] Execute HAP Market Operator Before [STDI1 - 2 minutes] Publish HAP Results in the MPI Market Operator Transmit HAP Results to System Operator Market Operator
+Contingency List System Operator

-\\ STDI1 refers to the Start Time of the first dispatch interval (1) covered by the HAP run.
+^{} STDI1 refers to the Start Time of the first dispatch interval (1) covered by the HAP run.
 For example, the 0815H dispatch interval has a start time of 08:10 AM and an end time of 08:15 AM.
 And if this is the first dispatch interval of the HAP run, then it will cover the period until 09:10 AM.